KhjMeister/importantLinks/quez.md

 2-  run a program run until we type quit or quit

 3- run a program to type even numbeers between 1 to 10 and tell us ho many nuber we have between 1-10

+4- create a function that if input devided by 3 return Fezz if devided by 5 return Buzz and if nt return "Not calculated"